Leaky gut is a term that gets thrown around quite often, but what is it and how do we even know if we have it?

 A healthy gut is crucial to overall health and our base levels of comfort.

-- Our gut health questionnaire is a good first step as well as ensuring your diet contains essential nutrients like zinc, omega 3s, and vitamin D and that your life has long periods where you’re managing stress well, getting a lot of rest, and eating mindfully.
+- Ensure your diet contains essential nutrients like zinc, omega 3s, and vitamin D and that your life has long periods where you’re managing stress well, getting a lot of rest, and eating mindfully.

 - Prep your digestive system with digestive enzymes to support a healthy, balanced microbiome and add a probiotic to your day.